jin-gizmo/docma/doc/user-guide/03-templates/02-config-file.md

     as: fonts/my-corporate-font.ttf
 ```

+!!! info
-> Imported docs are limited to 10MB in size.
+    Imported docs are limited to 10MB in size.

 ### WeasyPrint Options

+!!! info
-> PDF outputs only.
+    PDF outputs only.

 WeasyPrint is used for converting HTML to PDF for PDF document production.
 It
 provides a number of